 The workshop participants discussed the interactions between environmental challenges, limits on natural resources, instabilities in the economy and financial markets, and challenges to social cohesion.
-The approach of most economic actors at present is that of maximising short-term profit and leaving ‘others’ – whoever they are – to manage the risks.
-To change this approach will require a step change in the collaboration between governments, industry and NGOs.
+The approach of most economic actors at present is that of maximizing short-term profit and leaving ‘others’ – whoever they are – to manage the risks.
+To change this approach will require a step-change in the collaboration between governments, industry, and NGOs.

 • Selection of change agents/champions in government, the corporate sector and civil society

-• Cooperating with these change agents to engage their organisations and their respective sectors in the analysis of resilience
+• Cooperating with these change agents to engage their organizations and their respective sectors in the analysis of resilience

-• Development of an in-depth understanding of what lifestyle changes are needed, including decarbonisation and relocalisation, and of how to ensure they happen
+• Development of an in-depth understanding of what lifestyle changes are needed, including decarbonization and relocalization, and of how to ensure they happen

 • Assessing the potential of the internet, social media, etc. to initiate global change and to enhance the convergence of social and technological innovation, whilst involving both the public and

 • Developing senior leaders’ understanding of resilience analysis.
 An example could be taken from the military sector, which uses immersive scenarios, in combination with a ‘war-gaming’ approach, to effectively address complex challenges.

 Concerted efforts are required, and the ideal starting point for a resilient and competitive future for Europe could be the new European Commission’s focus on Better Regulation.